-Sept 29/11: Small business qualifier VSD, LLC in Virginia Beach, VA receives a $6.9 million firm-fixed-price, cost-plus-fixed-fee contract for security training and services in support of the Iraqi patrol boat and offshore support vessel training systems located in Umm Qasr, Iraq.
+Sept 29/11: Training.
+Small business qualifier VSD, LLC in Virginia Beach, VA receives a $6.9 million firm-fixed-price, cost-plus-fixed-fee contract for security training and services in support of the Iraqi patrol boat and offshore support vessel training systems located in Umm Qasr, Iraq.
 Services to be provided include refurbishment, delivery, installation, testing, train the trainer course of instruction, and logistics support. the goal is to support the hand-over of security responsibilities from the maritime coalition forces to the Iraqi Navy.

 Work will be performed in Virginia Beach, VA (49.5%); Houma, La.
 (29%); Umm Qasr, Iraq (19%); and Hitchcock, TX (2.5%), and is expected to be complete in June 2014.
 All contract funds will expire at the end of the fiscal year, which is Sept 30/11.
 This contract was not competitively procured pursuant to FAR 6.302-1 by the US Naval Air Warfare Center Training Systems Division in Orlando, FL (N61340-11-C-0035).